telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 * Data model by service path (`data_model=dm-by-service-path`).
 As the data model name denotes, the notified FIWARE service path (or the configured one as default in [`NGSIRestHandler`](./ngsi_rest_handler.md)) is used as the name of the table.
 This allows the data about all the NGSI entities belonging to the same service path is stored in this unique table.
 * Data model by entity (`data_model=dm-by-entity`).
 For each entity, the notified/default FIWARE service path is concatenated to the notified entity ID and type in order to compose the table name.
 If the FIWARE service path is the root one (`/`) then only the entity ID and type are concatenated.

-The above applies both if `enable_raw` or `enable_distance` es set to `true`.
-In addition, the distance analysis mode adds the sufix `x0000distance` to the table name.
+The above applies both if `enable_raw` or `enable_distance` is set to `true`.
+In addition, the distance analysis mode adds the sufix `xffffdistance` to the table name.

 Since based in [PostgreSQL](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS), it must be said only alphanumeric characters and the underscore (`_`) are accepted.
 This leads to certain [encoding](#section2.3.4) is applied.